Fresheyeball/rfcs/rfcs/0135-nixos-migrations.md

 # Motivation for Migrations

-While the current NixOS Configuration system works incredibly well for immutable services, not all services are immutable; and we currently lack facilities to handling imperative steps needed to upgrade or downgrade complex stateful services.
+While the current NixOS Configuration system works incredibly well for immutable services, not all services are immutable, and we currently lack facilities to handling imperative steps needed to upgrade or downgrade complex stateful services.
 Nix can even be an obstacle to doing so, as often these steps are dissonant with the methodologies required for declarative and immutable structures.

-Lets take the example of GitLab.
-GitLab is notoriously hard to upgrade, and the current NixOS module system produces major obstacles to upgrades of this nature as, GitLab expects the user to run many imperative steps to modify stateful parts of the application, such as the database and configuration files.
+Let's take the example of GitLab.
+GitLab is notoriously hard to upgrade, and the current NixOS module system produces major obstacles to upgrades of this nature, as GitLab expects the user to run many imperative steps to modify stateful parts of the application such as the database and configuration files.
 The need to migrate stateful portions of an application to new versions is nothing new; database migrations are standard practice and can provide structure and inform the concerns of module migrations.

 With the extension of the NixOS Configuration system with migration infrastructure, we can close this conceptual gap and fully realize the value of atomic immutable deployments, as we gain the ability to atomically migrate parts of stateful services along with the packages and definitions.